Akhil1551/Physical-Design/README.md

-This project focuses on the design and RTL implementation of a **32-bit RISC-V Single-Cycle Processor** using Verilog HDL.
+This project focuses on the micro architecture to GDS skipping the verification of a **32-bit RISC-V Single-Cycle Processor** using Verilog HDL.

 The processor is based on the fundamental principles of a single-cycle CPU architecture, where each instruction is fetched, decoded, executed, and completed within a single clock cycle.